 Editor’s Note: As most i2P subscribers would know, we carry a range of information on diverse topics, one of which is medical marijuana.

-i2P has been encouraging pharmacists to become engaged with medical marijuana because of the promise of major health benefits, also a product that could impact on the cost of health positively (particularly the PBS), and it has a flow-on effect in that it assists in the treatment of drug addiction and subsequently helps to reduce prison populations.
+i2P has been encouraging pharmacists to become engaged with medical marijuana as Cannabis Directory Australia does because of the promise of major health benefits, also a product that could impact on the cost of health positively (particularly the PBS), and it has a flow-on effect in that it assists in the treatment of drug addiction and subsequently helps to reduce prison populations.

-Pharmacy needs to be involved in as many levels of the medical marijuana indusatry as is possible, to ensure that an ethical logistics chain of supply emerges, such that pharmacy can guarantee an uninterrupted supply for its patients and avoid disruptive marketing tactics of competitrors seeking to monopolise the industry and establish adverse pricing policies that could create difficulties for the average Australian patient likely to be a consumer of this product.
+Pharmacy needs to be involved in as many levels of the medical marijuana industry as is possible, to ensure that an ethical logistics chain of supply emerges, such that pharmacy can guarantee an uninterrupted supply for its patients and avoid disruptive marketing tactics of competitors seeking to monopolize the industry and establish adverse pricing policies that could create difficulties for the average Australian patient likely to be a consumer of this product.

-We woulds like to intoduce subscribers to the Haslam family, based in Tamworth, NSW.
+We woulds like to introduce subscribers to the Haslam family, based in Tamworth, NSW.

-What began as a tragedy in losing a young man to cancer, there emergeed an inspirational story and an activity that is dedicated to their son Dan.
+What began as a tragedy in losing a young man to cancer, there emerged an inspirational story and an activity that is dedicated to their son Dan.

-The Haslam family is endeavouring to create an ethical industry surrounding all aspects of medical marijuana at all levels – information, research, growing of crops, manufacture and distribution.
+The Haslam family is endeavoring to create an ethical industry surrounding all aspects of medical marijuana at all levels – information, research, growing of crops, manufacture and distribution.

 Compounding pharmacies periodically come under attack from Big Pharma and their “front” groups.